cwahn/theta/README.md

   - [ ] Support full NodeAddr including Url format definition and sharing routing information between peers
   - [ ] Network timeout constants
 - Persistence
-  - [ ] Cover patiral persistance case; some could be stored in storage, but some data should be passed in runtime
+  - [ ] Cover partial persistence case; some could be stored in storage, but some data should be passed in runtime
   - [ ] Have respawn API to take closure, not value.
 - Actor pool
   - [ ] Actor pool (task stealing with anonymous dynamic actors and MPMC)